mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/admin-api-methods/logging-and-data-management-methods/log_level.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][].
+The response follows the [standard format](../../api-conventions/response-formatting.md).
 The response format depends on whether the request specified a `severity`.
 If it did, the log level is changed and a successful result contains no additional fields.

 Otherwise, the response contains the following field: